BOHUYESHAN-APB/N-T-AI/README.md

 ### 3. Why this separation?
 This design allows the "Brain" (Backend) to be deployed anywhere—on your local PC, a home server, or a cloud VPS—while the "Body" (App) runs smoothly on your mobile device or laptop.
 It also prepares the path for a future "Standalone Mode" where the backend logic is ported to Dart for a purely local experience.

-### Dual-Mode Operation
+### Backend Proxy Operation
-- Client-Only: The app connects directly to LLM providers (OpenAI, DeepSeek, etc.) without a local server for lightweight usage.
-- Backend Proxy (recommended): The app talks to the local Python backend, which enables ReAct Agents, memory, vision fallback, and advanced tools.
+The app talks to the local Python backend, which enables ReAct Agents, memory, vision fallback, and advanced tools.
 The client sends per-request target configs via headers like `X-Target-Api-Key`, `X-Target-Base-Url`, and `X-Target-Model`.
 The backend remains stateless and uses HTTPS for secure transport.

 ---